 Wartime propaganda didn't die with the end of World War II, though.
 One more modern take on wartime propaganda involves the Internet and its impact on terrorist activity.
 For example, Iraqi insurgent groups commonly use the Internet to present their viewpoints and goals to a worldwide audience.
 Often, these methods are successful in both recruitment and fundraising initiatives.
 Similarly, propaganda also fuels long-running rivalries between opposing religious and political groups (such as the Shiite and Sunni Muslims) [source: PBS].

-For more insight into propaganda, follow the links on the next page.
+For more insight into propaganda, follow the links below.